Florida Pet Trusts: How to Provide for Your Animals After Death

 What Happens to Leftover Money?

-When your last covered pet dies, any remaining funds go to the remainder beneficiaries you named.
-Popular choices include:
+When your last covered pet dies, any remaining funds go to the remainder beneficiary you named.
+If you name one, popular choices include:

 - Family members